 If you are interested in supporting pediatric cancer research for the future families of pediatric cancer, please consider the foundations that are dedicated to funding research: St. Baldrick's, Alex's Lemonade Stands, CureSearch, Cookies for Kids Cancer, B+Foundation

 If you are interested in supporting the families of pediatric cancer in the battle TODAY then please consider CBC: Donate

 CBC is a volunteer run foundation consisting of families affected by pediatric cancer advocating for families of pediatric cancer.
-CBC pays no salaries and has little overhead expenses.
-Donations go directly to the emergency financial aid fund and are carefully dispersed to families in the most need.
+CBC pays no salaries.
+All fundraising and donations go directly to the emergency financial aid program and are carefully dispersed to families in the most need.
 We partner with corporations in our community to provide special outings, events and opportunities for pediatric cancer families.

 Misconception #1: There is a well known hospital that never turns away a kid with cancer.